citp/privacy-policy-historical/b/be/bea/beatsbydre.com.md

-> *The following text is extracted and transformed from the beatsbydre.com privacy policy that was archived on 2012-10-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121014113249id_/http%3A//www.beatsbydre.com/support/beats_privacy_policy%2Cdefault%2Cpg.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the beatsbydre.com privacy policy that was archived on 2013-06-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130621093014id_/http%3A//www.beatsbydre.com/support/beats_privacy_policy%2Cdefault%2Cpg.html) for the most accurate reproduction.*

 # Beats by Dr. Dre Privacy Policy

+Welcome to BeatsByDre.com.
+This Privacy Policy is provided to inform you of our policies and practices regarding the collection, use, and disclosure of information about you.

 * OUR PRIVACY COMMITMENT